Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

-I am trying to get a loan and am being denied because your company won’t list a score on me.
+I am trying to get a loan and am being denied because your company doesn't have a credit score for me.
 Why?

-Typically, for many scoring models you need to have an open and active account reported for at least six months before a credit score can be calculated.
-If a VantageScore model is used, it can calculate a score with less history.
+Many scoring models require that an open and active account be reported for at least three months, and often as long as six months before a credit score can be calculated.
+If a VantageScore model is used to calculate your score, it may be able to do so with less history.

-If you have ordered a copy of your credit report directly from Experian and you see that there is credit history being reported, you can attempt to purchase a credit score yourself.
+Once you have ordered a copy of your credit report directly from Experian and you see that there is credit history being reported, you can attempt to order a free credit score yourself.
 If a score cannot be calculated for you, a reason will be provided.

 Thanks for asking.

 Jennifer White, Consumer Education Specialist